Are you looking for things to do in Kingston, Jamaica?

-This bridge, erected in 1801, has been declared a Nation Monument and was placed on the UNESCO list of endangered world sites (1998-1999).
+This bridge, erected in 1801, has been declared a Nation Monument placed on the UNESCO list of endangered world sites (1998-1999).

-Before it got restored in the year 2000, the bridge was actually one of the oldest of its kind in the Western Hemisphere and is the first cast-iron bridge in the Americas.
+Before being restored in 2000, it was one of the oldest of its kind in the Western Hemisphere and is the first cast-iron bridge in the Americas.